compellio/tz-verifiable-data-registry/README.md

 # Tezos Verifiable Data Registry

-The future of the Verifiable Data Registry smart contract on tezos.
+A collection of contracts implementing a Registry for [Verifiable Data Schemas](https://www.w3.org/TR/vc-data-model/#data-schemas) as described by W3C.

 ### Instalation

 You will need to have a **Wallet** on an existing Tezos Testnet.
-We have used **Hangzhounet** for our tests.
+We have used **Ithacanet** for our tests.

 At the current stage of development, the interaction is done directly through the **registryLogic** contract.
 At a later stage, all interactions will be done through the **registry** Lambda contract.
 This is to simplify the configuration for testing purposes.